Object NotePart of an ensemble with two other pieces also part of the collection (

 Notably, regions such as Bursa, Gaziantep, Istanbul, Tunceli, Diyarbakir, Tokat, Antalya, Harput, Yalvaç, Izmir, and Denizli were renowned for their exquisite çitari weaves during this period.
 Such was the fabric's popularity that it even led to the importation of çitari from India and Damascus.

-As such The Zay Initiative has in its possession pieces that were constructed of similar fabric that were sourced from the Levant region of the Arab world, especially Palestine and Syria.
+Zay: (Arabic: costume, Pl. azyaā’), a set of clothes in a style typical of a particular country or historical period.
+Initiative has in its possession pieces that were constructed of similar fabric that were sourced from the Levant region of the Arab world, especially Palestine and Syria.
 One such piece worth mentioning is a tunic dress from Palestine – ZI1998.500922 PALESTINE.

 Links